-6 Soi Kasemsan 2, Rama 1 Road, Bangkok, Thailand, 10330more pictures / bigger pictures – click here
+6 Soi Kasemsan 2, Rama 1 Rd, Bangkok, Thailand, 10330

 Former home of American businessman James H.W.
 Thompson who moved to Bangkok and started the Thai silk industry after World War II.

 Today, his home is a museum of classic Thai structures that contains his amazing collection of Asian art from the 1950’s and 60’s.

 Open daily, with a guided tour.
-Jim Thompson House can be reached by the skytrain at National Stadium station (Exit 1).
+Jim Thompson House can be reached by the skytrain at National Stadium Station (Exit 1).

-Your surname and email address will not be published.
+Your surname & email address will NOT be published.

-We do not share your personal information with anyone else.
+We will NOT share your personal information with anyone.

 We check every review before publication.